Ashkanthegreat/adopt_paired/README.md

 ## Background and Description

-"Adopt Don't Shop Paired" is a fictitious pet adoption platform where visitors can favorite pets and apply to adopt their newest furry friend.
+"Adopt Don't Shop Paired" is a fictitious Pokemon adoption application.
+Users can create Shelters and Pets(Pokemon).
+On the Shelters, users can create Reviews of that Shelter.
+Users can also Favorite a Pet.
+Once the pet has been Favorited, a user can apply to adopt that Pet.

-Students will be put into pairs to complete the project.

 ## Learning Goals